azrasking/ShiveWorks/README.md

   * This is an equivalent to a command line that all segments will listen to
 * For newly flashed segments, the sequence number will have to be assigned
   * Press the button on the segment to initiate the sequence number assignment - the indicator light should start blink purple
-  * By typing `assign:42` into the command line and sending that to the masterCommand topic, the segment will be assigned to position 42
+  * By typing `assign:42` into the python script command line and sending that to the masterCommand topic, the segment will be assigned to position 42
   * Indicator light will turn purple solid to indicate the sequence number has been received and saved
 * Each segment will then subscribe to the topic `shiveworks/segment/42` where 42 is the sequence number of the segment
   * This is an equivalent to a command line that only the segment will listen to